Speed of sound: General physical considerations

 This gives the 9% difference, and would be a typical ratio for speeds of sound at room temperature in helium vs. deuterium, each with a molecular weight of 4.
 Sound travels faster in helium than deuterium because adiabatic compression heats helium more since the helium molecules can store heat energy from compression only in translation, but not rotation.
 Thus helium molecules (monatomic molecules) travel faster in a sound wave and transmit sound faster.
 (Sound travels at about 70% of the mean molecular speed in gases; the figure is 75% in monatomic gases and 68% in diatomic gases).

-Note that in this example we have assumed that temperature is low enough that heat capacities are not influenced by molecular vibration (see heat capacity).
+In this example we have assumed that temperature is low enough that heat capacities are not influenced by molecular vibration (see heat capacity).
 However, vibrational modes simply cause gammas which decrease toward 1, since vibration modes in a polyatomic gas give the gas additional ways to store heat which do not affect temperature, and thus do not affect molecular velocity and sound velocity.
 Thus, the effect of higher temperatures and vibrational heat capacity acts to increase the difference between the speed of sound in monatomic vs. polyatomic molecules, with the speed remaining greater in monatomics.